michaelogg/DoorOpener/README.md

 ## Basic Methodology
 DoorOpener relies on two main controllers: the Raspberry Pi, which controls the majority of the project, and the Vera MiCasaVerde Z-wave controller, which controls the door lock.

-The RFID tag readers control if the door is locked or unlocked (based on commands sent from the Pi to the Vera).
+The RFID tag readers control if the door is locked or unlocked (based on commands sent from the Pi to the Vera to the Z-wave door lock).
 Since there is a reader on both the inside and outside of the house, it is possible to change the state of the lock from either side of the door.

 The pushplates activate the door opening by activating the latch strike relay and then door operator relay through the Pi.
 The door closes automatically after a set period of time (declared in the CONFIG file).
 In addition to the pushplates, there is a Z-wave relay (commonly referred to as a "Compatabile Contact Closure") which can open the door through a Z-wave app (controlled by a device such as an iPhone or Android).
 The pushplates and the Z-wave relay are all wired in parallel to the Pi via a 3.5 mono jack and a Swifty USB.